wttech/gradle-aem-plugin/README.md

 #### Task `instanceProvision`

-Performs configuration actions for AEM instances in customizable conditions.
+Performs configuration actions for AEM instances in customizable conditions (specific circumstances).
-Feature especially dedicated for pre-configuring AEM instances.
-Not all things like turning off OSGi bundles can be realized using CRX packages.
+Feature dedicated for pre-configuring AEM instances as of not all things like turning off OSGi bundles is easy realizable via CRX packages.
 For instance, provisioning could help to avoid using [OSGi Bundle Disabler](https://adobe-consulting-services.github.io/acs-aem-commons/features/osgi-disablers/bundle-disabler/index.html) and [OSGi Component Disabler](https://adobe-consulting-services.github.io/acs-aem-commons/features/osgi-disablers/component-disabler/index.html) etc and is a more powerful and general approach.

 Sample configuration: